vasic-digital/SDK/README.md

 # Boba SDK for Android

-Boba for Android SDK: Develop IPC extension applications for the `Boba for Android` project or your own Android application.
+Develop the IPC extension applications for the `Boba for Android` project or your own Android application.

 SDK provides mechanism for application extensibility through the development of IPC